-It is to celebrate this victory of life over death that, Tendong Lho Rum Faat festival is observed with great fanfare and fervour.
+It is to celebrate this victory of life over death that, Tendong Lho Rum Faat festival is observed with great fanfare and fervor.
 During this festival, people offer their prayers and seek blessings from the sacred hill.
-Majorly, this festival of Sikkim is celebrated in the Namchi city that lies in the southwards direction of Sikkim.
+Majorly, this festival of Sikkim is celebrated in Namchi city that lies in the southwards direction of Sikkim.

-As per the Lepcha legends, when the whole Himalayan region was still in its nascent stage of formation, a great volcanic eruption had occurred, destroying both the Naho and Nather Pokh which were the prime sources of Teesta and Rangeet rivers.
+As per the Lepcha legends, when the whole Himalayan region was still in its nascent stage of formation, a great volcanic eruption had occurred, destroying both the Naho and Nather Pokh which were the prime sources of the Teesta and Rangeet rivers.

 After this natural calamity, floods and rains followed.
 It felt as if the Gods had become angry with humans.
 Consequently, there was a great loss of life and property.
 The most affected were the people belonging to the Lepcha tribe, as these people were the primary inhabitants of those regions.

 It is believed that as nature’s grace, the Tendong hill rose like a giant horn out of Mother Earth and people started climbing upon it, saving themselves from the catastrophe.
 And it is from those times, that the Lepcha tribe worships Tendong Hill.
 In English, the name of the hill is translated to the hill of the raised horn.